PHRAPL/PHRAPL.github.io/Content/2021-NMNH-workshop/NMNH.aa.PHRAPL.tutorial1.md

 # Tutorial 1: Setting Up and Running **<font color='#006579'>PHRAPL</font>**
 {: .no_toc }

-The purpose of this tutorial is to provide a brief introduction for using `PHRAPL`. **It assumes that you have already installed `PHRAPL` ans its dependencies.** It will walk you through the necessary steps required for preparing a dataset and model set, running an analysis, and summarizing results, all using a toy dataset.
+The purpose of this tutorial is to provide a brief introduction for using `PHRAPL`. **It assumes that you have already installed `PHRAPL` and its dependencies.** It will walk you through the necessary steps required for preparing a dataset and model set, running an analysis, and summarizing results, all using a toy dataset.
 There are many options that one can persue when running a `PHRAPL` analysis, which could get a bit confusing for someone using the program for the first time.
 For this reason, **we have highlighted with <font color="#ff7700">orange asterisks</font> those blocks of code that constitute the minimum steps that must be taken to run a PHRAPL analysis using the toy dataset.**

 ---
 1. TOC